Wilson-LWX/aws-iot-demo-prj/README.md

 ## Note

 This is a personal project showcasing full-stack IoT integration.
-Sensor noise is added for demo purposes 每 remove it in production.
+Sensor noise is added for demo purposes 穡remove it in production.